A tradition started

 attends Raintree Ranch they can earn one of our specially made Raintree Ranch Bolos

-for their horsemanship skills and know
+for their horsemanship skills and knowledge.

 There are 8 Bolos total, each getting progressively harder and requiring